top of page

 • Viber

-Other VoIP apps give you the ability to call mobile phone numbers and landlines.
-This is a huge advantage if you need to get in contact with a business, bank or government agency back home.
-These are a few of the companies out there whose services enable you to call external numbers.
+Other VoIP apps give you the ability to call out to normal mobile phone numbers and landlines.
+This is a huge advantage if you need to get in contact with a business, bank or government agency who rely on standard numbers.
+These are a few of the companies out there whose services enable you to call external numbers:

 • Dialpad